Assertion and Reason Questions – Nationalism in India | Class 10 History Chapter 2

 Reason (R): They feared militant activities, prolonged disruption of business, and the growing influence of socialism among Congress members.

-Ans.: (i) Both A and R are true and R is the correct explanation of the assertion.
+Ans.: Both A and R are true and R is the correct explanation of A.

 Q.10.
 Assertion (A): Gandhiji entered into the Gandhi-Irwin Pact on 5 March 1931.